astroess/AdminChatbot/README.md

   <li>Passwords are encrypted once a new admin user record is created.</li>
   <li>The same adminuser.txt file is used within the adminchatbot application to authenticate an Admin user.</li>
   <li>Can't Ctrl-C out of the program.
 Must quit the from the main menu. </li>
+  <li>There's a lock file mechanism in place so that only one adminusers instance at a time can modify the adminusers.txt file.</li>
 </ul>
 <h2>AdminChatBot (adminchatbot) Details</h2>
 <img src="images/AdminChatBot.jpg" title="admin chatbot"/>
+The main chatbot application uses wxWidgets as it's GUI framework.
+The main entry point of the application is ChatBotApp::OnInit() in chatgui.cpp.